MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1809.md

 - **DecisionMatchingInfoBlock_19H1Setup**  The total number of objects of this type present on this device.
 - **DecisionMatchingInfoBlock_20H1**  The total number of objects of this type present on this device.
 - **DecisionMatchingInfoBlock_20H1Setup**  The total number of objects of this type present on this device.
-- **DecisionMatchingInfoBlock_21H1Setup**  The total number of objects of this type present on this device.
+- **DecisionMatchingInfoBlock_21H1Setup**  The count of the number of this particular object type present on this device.
 - **DecisionMatchingInfoBlock_RS1**  The total number of objects of this type present on this device.
 - **DecisionMatchingInfoBlock_RS2**  The total number of objects of this type present on this device.
 - **DecisionMatchingInfoBlock_RS3**  The total number of objects of this type present on this device.